Pharmaceutical OSD and API

 Each pharmaceutical manufacturing process will be determined by the powder characteristics.

-Problems can typically be attributed to inadequate or unsuitable equipment, or errors caused by manual intervention or manual operations.
-These can lead to mix segregation issues, lack of containment or reduced/no flow of powder from a container.
-In worst-case scenarios, this can lead to a cease in production while the problem is being fixed.
+Problems can typically be traced back to inadequate or unsuitable equipment, or errors caused by manual intervention or operations.
+These can lead to mix segregation issues, lack of containment, or reduced powder flow from a container.
+In worst-case scenarios, production may stop entirely while the problem is fixed.

-Although this is the quickest and most straightforward process, the following issues often occur:
+Although this is the quickest and most straightforward process for creating tablets, the following issues often occur:

-- Segregation of ingredients is a big concern when feeding to direct compression as this will affect the uniformity of the finished tablet and risks the expense of failed batches.
+- Segregation of ingredients is a significant concern when feeding to direct compression, as it affects the uniformity of the finished tablet and risks the expense of failed batches.

-- Tablets are often created by a powder product, so if the powder can't flow to the compression hopper at the correct rate this results in a slower process restricting the capacity of the factory.
+- Poor powder flow to the compression hopper at the correct rate results in a slower process, restricting factory capacity and throughput.

-Currently, the most common methods of tablet manufacture are either via wet granulation or roll compaction and, due to the wide use of butterfly valves, the material is expected to be 'free-flowing'.
-However, butterfly valves do increase the risk of segregation and results in poor tablet quality.
+The two most common methods of tablet manufacture are via wet granulation or roll compaction.
+The wide-scale use of butterfly valves, implies that the material is expected to be 'free-flowing'.
+However, butterfly valves do run the risk of powder segregation and lack of powder flow control, which can lead to poor tablet quality, inconsistent dosing and increased batch rejection rates.

 Matcon can save time by introducing IBCs before the mixing stage to feed powder to the high shear mixer.
-This reduces the time taken before production commences.
-Typically, a granulator is filled by hand from sacks; however, with the implementation of IBCs, this filling step can take place in parallel to the granulation process, with an IBC filled in a separate dispensary and then brought to the granulation suite when needed.
+This reduces the preparation time before production begins.
+The IBC is filled in a separate dispensary and then brought to the granulation suite when needed.
+Controlled flow discharge from the IBC can be matched to suit the mixing capacity.

 To learn more about milling equipment for wet granulation that integrates with Matcon powder handling systems, visit the Quadro website via the button below.